-- Remove can of coconut milk from the fridge and flip it upside down.
-Open can and pour off all the coconut water (reserve for smoothies or some other use).
+- Remove a can of coconut milk from the fridge and flip it upside down.
+Open the can and pour off all the coconut water (reserve for smoothies or some other use).

-- Scoop out all of the coconut cream and place in large bowl.
+- Scoop out the coconut cream and place it in a large bowl.

 - Add 3 tbsp powdered sweetener and vanilla extract and beat until it resembles whipped cream.

 - Spoon filling into the center of each cupcake and then top with a thin top from cupcake cores.
 You will have some leftover cream filling and will use some of it for the white squiggles across the top.

 - Melt coconut oil, chocolate, and sweetener in a small pot over low heat, stirring until smooth.